balasevimtatli/Artificial-Neural-Networks-and-Distribution-Fit-Tests/README.md

 This visualization focuses on the patterns in correctly predicted data, providing insights into the strengths of our model across different scenarios.

+---

 ## Usage

+The project aims to provide insights into the performance of different activation functions and their impact on prediction accuracy and error distributions in neural networks.

+---

+## Required Tools

+- Python 3.x
+- TensorFlow/Keras
+- NumPy
+- Pandas
+- Matplotlib
+- SciPy

+---

+## How to Run

 1. **Data Generation**:
    ```